dan-wiki/dan-wiki.github.io/_posts/2024-11-27-2024-thanksgiving-menu-updated.md

 ### Appetizers
 - Jalapeño Agave Chips and Salsa
-- Pork Rinds and Onion Dip
+- Pork Rinds, Veggies, and Onion Dip
-- Hummus and Veggies
 - Swedish Meatballs
 - Cows in a Blanket